Biden and Trump win Democratic, Republican elections in some of 2024's last primary contests

 NEW YORK (AP) — President Joe Biden and former President Donald Trump won Democratic and Republican primaries in a handful of states Tuesday, among some of the last contests on the 2024 primary calendar.

-Trump, appearing on the ballot for the first time since his historic conviction for felony crimes, won primaries in New Mexico, where voters could opt for his rivals who have since dropped out, and New Jersey, where he was unopposed.
-The former president was also on the ballot in Montana's Republican contest.
+Trump, appearing on the ballot for the first time since his historic conviction for felony crimes, won primaries in New Mexico, where voters could opt for his rivals who have since dropped out, and Montana and New Jersey, where he was unopposed.

-Biden won Democratic primaries in New Mexico, South Dakota, New Jersey and Washington, D.C.
+Biden won Democratic primaries in New Mexico, South Dakota, New Jersey, Montana and Washington, D.C.

 Republicans in D.C. held a party-run primary in March.
 South Dakota canceled its GOP presidential primary because Trump was uncontested.